 Cost of Natural Gas and NGLs.
-Cost of natural gas and NGLs represents the expenses associated with the percent-of-proceeds and keep-whole arrangements under which the Bison Midstream and Grand River Gathering systems sell natural gas purchased from our customers.
-The increase in the three months ended March 31, 2014 is primarily a result of the contribution from the Bison Midstream system.
+Cost of natural gas and NGLs represents the expenses associated with the percent-of-proceeds and keepwhole arrangements under which the Bison Midstream and Grand River Gathering systems sell natural gas purchased from our customers.
+The increase in the six months ended June 30, 2014 is primarily a result of the contribution from the Bison Midstream system and an increase as a result of growth at Red Rock Gathering.